 Southern Phone vs Vodafone

 The major difference between Southern Phone and Vodafone is Vodafone’s network coverage.
-With customers deciding between Optus and Telstra’s Mobile network, when they pick Southern Phone, your 4G coverage is likely to be better with Southern phone, especially if you pick the Orange (Telstra network) based plans.
 To be fair to Vodafone, however, the gap in coverage between each of these companies is not nearly what it used to be or nearly as big as you might think.
 You can find out more, including the latest network coverage statistics in our Vodafone network review summary.

 It has to be said that Vodafone’s customer support is the best in the industry.
 And Vodafone offer a choice of both prepaid or postpaid plans, where Southern Phone offer only postpaid plan options.

 Interestingly, picking either of these phone companies is an extremely safe bet – they both offer a Network Satisfaction Guarantee.

 Southern phone used to offer SIM Only plans on the Telstra Mobile network but that is no longer the case.
 Telstra and Boost Mobile are the only Australian phone companies to provide access to the full (in the industry it’s called the ‘retail’) Telstra network.

 With Southern Phone’s recent focus on its Green plans which use the Optus network, you won’t have the exact same coverage footprint that you will if you go to Telstra or Boost.
 However, Optus coverage is just as good.